 During depressive episodes, a teen may do poorly in school and may stop taking part in activities he or she enjoyed in the past, such as a sports team.

-Substance abuse is common.
-Your child's doctor may recommend an evaluation for both substance abuse problems and bipolar disorder if your child appears to suffer from either condition.
+Substance use disorder is common.
+Your child's doctor may recommend an evaluation for both substance use disorder and bipolar disorder if your child appears to suffer from either condition.

 Sometimes treatment for other conditions can make your child's bipolar disorder worse.
 For example:

 Medicines that intensify bipolar symptoms may need to be stopped or changed to a different dose or medicine.
 Sometimes an additional medicine (such as a mood stabilizer) can solve the problem.
 But each child responds to medicines differently.
 And it may take several tries before your doctor can identify an effective medicine, dose, or combination of medicines for your child's conditions.

 Your child's risk for bipolar disorder or other mood disorders is higher if the child:

 Call 911, the national suicide hotline at 1-800-273-TALK (1-800-273-8255), or other emergency services immediately if:

 Call a doctor now if:

 It's best to build a long-term relationship with your child's care providers.
 Then when a depressive or manic episode occurs, the care providers can recognize the changes in the child's behavior and provide quick treatment advice.